 τ6 Serpentis is a giant star in the constellation of Serpens.

 τ6 Serpentis visual magnitude is 6.01.
-Because of its reltive faintness, τ6 Serpentis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, τ6 Serpentis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of τ6 Serpentis

 τ6 Serpentis is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of τ6 Serpentis are provided in the following table: